Characterizing the quantum field theory vacuum using temporal Matrix Product states: Identifying the emerging quantum field theory

 We define

 where $\eta$ and $\tilde{\eta}$ are the low-lying eigenvalues of the spatial and temporal transfer matrix.
 Note for $n=1$, we have that $\tilde{\xi}^{(1)}_T=\tilde{\xi}_T$ and $\xi^{(1)}=\xi$.

-In the same Fig. \ref{fig-XiXiT} we see that for all the $\chi$ we have considered, the gaps of the temporal transfer matrix are indeed proportional to the gaps of the spatial transfer matrix with the same proportionality constant $\nu=2$.
-This fact confirms our interpretation of $\nu$ as a non-universal rescaling of the velocity of the excitations.
+In the same Fig. \ref{fig-XiXiT} (b) we see that for all the $\chi$ we have considered, the gaps of the temporal transfer matrix are indeed obtained from the gaps of the spatial transfer matrix by multiplying by the same speed $\nu=2$.
+This fact confirms our interpretation of $\nu$ as the non-universal velocity of the excitations.

 The tMPS is continuous but its entropy is finite.
-The bond dimension of the tMPS indeed plays the role of an UV regulator, as already observed in \cite{VC+11}.
-As expected, thus the state emerging in the continuum limit is a massive state, where the masses should be dictated by the Ising fixed point.
+The bond dimension of the tMPS indeed plays the role of a IR regulator, meaning that we can think of the tMPS as describing a state that after coarsegraining a finite number of steps becomes a product state \cite{TOI+08}.
+The field theory emerging in the continuum limit cannot be critical but must be massive, where the mass is generated by the presence of a finite bond dimension closed to the Ising fixed point.

-We thus would like to check this expectation by trying to identify the field theory corresponding to the continuous limit of the anisotropic model.
-One way to do this, is by characterizing the masses of the low energy excitations $m_1,m_2,m_3,m_4$.
-They can be extracted by constructing the appropriate ratios of the tMPS transfer matrix eigenvalues, namely $m_n= 1/\tilde{\xi}^{(n)}_T$.
-The masses we extract are in good agreement with those reported elsewhere \cite{SHM+15}.

-The first mass is generally fixed by the rescaling of the Hamiltonian that ensures that the tMPS is normalized.
-This is an arbitrary choice.
-A more physical choice is to fix it to the value of the lowest mass of the field theory we expect to reproduce.
-We thus adjust $m_1$ in such a way that $m_2/m_1=1.618$.
-This is the ratio first proposed by Zamolodchikov \cite{Zam-89} in his analysis of the Ising model weakly perturbed by a parallel field.
-The results of our numerical analysis of the mass ratios are presented in Fig. \ref{fig:ratios}.
-There we can see that once we fix $m_2/m_1=1.618$, $m_3/m_1$ turns out to be and $m_3/m_1=2.00(5)$.
-This value is very close to the value of the second mass ratio predicted by Zamolodchikov $m_3/m_1=1.989$ \cite{Zam-89}.

-Our masses thus seems to suggest that the continuous limit of an Ising MPS with fixed bond dimension $\chi$ reproduces the field theory obtained by perturbing the Ising model close to the critical point with a small parallel field of \cite{Zam-89}.
-The above result can be understood by noticing that the finite bond dimension $\chi$ opens a gap similarly to what happens with a finite system size or a finite temperature.
-However, differently from the finite size or the finite temperature, the finite bond dimension also breaks the $Z_2$ symmetry.

-Surprisingly our $m_4 /m_1=3.65(23)$ results is compatible with the value of the ratio $m_7/m_1=3.891$ in the predictions by Zamolodchikov and not with the lightest mass ratios as we would have expected.
-Our identification thus still leaves a puzzle about why $m_4, m_5$ and $m_6$ are absent in the tMPS spectrum.
-We leave the solution to this puzzle to further analysis.
-We indeed believe it can be solved by correctly keeping track of the symmetries of the low-lying excitations, something that can be done, but that goes beyond the scope of our present analysis.
+Given the emerging low-energy Lorentz invariance, we can identify the field theory spectrum by using the Bisognano Wichmann theorem.
+The 1+1D version of the theorem states that the reduced density matrix of an half-infinite chain is related to the generators of boost, $\rho_{\textrm{half chain}} = \exp - K$ with $K=\int dx x T_{00}(x)$, with $T_{00}$ the time-time component of the stress-energy tensor \cite{bisognano_duality_1975}.
+In a CFT, the half chain can be mapped to a strip through a conformal transformation, thus proving that the spectrum of the reduced density matrix and that of the field theory on a strip are equivalent \cite{cardy_entanglement_2016,cho_universal_2017}.